More On Superstring Perturbation Theory: An Overview Of Superstring Perturbation Theory Via Super Riemann Surfaces: The Supersymmetric Ward Identity

 Let us now include the Virasoro ghosts and put these operators in the framework of section \ref{expole}.
 To compute the matrix element of a supercurrent $\S_\alpha$ to create a gaugino of positive chirality with spinor index $\beta$, we must take $\h\O=\t c c V_\beta^\zeta$, and then in eqn. (\ref{ggg}), we must take $\O=\t c c W^{\zeta;\,\beta}=\epsilon^{\beta\gamma}\t c c W^{\zeta}_\gamma$.
 Accordingly, we finally get a formula for the matrix element for $\S_\alpha$ to create the gaugino of polarization $\beta$ from the vacuum:

-($\I_\alpha^\beta$ is of course a multiple of $\delta_\alpha^\beta$.)
+(By Lorentz invariance, $\I_\alpha^\beta$ is a multiple of $\delta_\alpha^\beta$.)
 In writing this formula, since we are now considering specifically the case of a Ramond sector degeneration of the heterotic string, we denote the holomorphic gluing parameter as $q_\Ra$ rather than $q$.
 We aim to convert this formula to something more concrete.